ortus-docs/coldbox-docs/digging-deeper/interceptors/interceptor-asynchronicity/async-announcements.md

 You can also combine this call with the following arguments:

-* `asyncPrirority` : The priority level of the detached thread.
+* `asyncPriority` : The priority level of the detached thread.
 By default it uses `normal` priority level.

 ```javascript
 threadData = announceInterception(